How to Plop Your Hair For the Best Curls of Your Life

 Step 1: Grab Your Hair Products and a Large T-Shirt

-After you've finished shampooing, make sure your hair is still damp before adding products (leave-in conditioners, oils, creams, etc.) to your hair as you normally would.
-You don't want to comb your products through your hair but rather use a scrunching method to work the product in.
+After you've finished shampooing, make sure your hair is still damp before adding products like leave-in conditioners, oils, or creams to your hair as you normally would.
+You don't want to comb your products through your hair but rather use a scrunching method to work the product in, starting from your ends up.

 Step 2: Position Your T-Shirt